 The usual suspects (teachers’ unions, district officials, and Democrat politicians) oppose expansion of school choice in Iowa

-“Despite Republican control of the governor’s mansion and both houses of the State Legislature, proposals to significantly expand school choice programs in Iowa are stalled, at least for now.
-The pushback has come from groups traditionally opposed to the idea — Democrats, school districts, teachers’ unions and parents committed to public schools — but also from some conservatives concerned about the cost to the state.
+"Despite Republican control of the governor’s mansion and both houses of the State Legislature, proposals to significantly expand school choice programs in Iowa are stalled, at least for now.
+The pushback has come from groups traditionally opposed to the idea — Democrats, school districts, teachers’ unions and parents committed to public schools — but also … Continue reading The usual suspects (teachers’ unions, district officials, and Democrat politicians) oppose expansion of school choice in Iowa

 Teachers’ Union hit Texas Senate’s school voucher bill as ‘sinful’ privatization | Dallas News